DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - to choose the oscillator waveform (can be a _built-in ROM_ waveform, or a _user_ waveform).
 - to import a custom waveform from external ".wav" file, to current USER waveform "slot" (from number **000** to **031**).
 - to free (to clear/erase) the current user waveform slot, if used (command from right click menu, when applicable).
-- to access additional oscillator parameters, like frequency on second page, volume/velocity response on third page (by using **PAGE** button).
+- to access additional oscillator parameters, like frequency on second page, and volume on third page (by using **PAGE** button).

 The MIX context permits to edit (or to view) all the parameters concerning the MIX ENVelope and mix envelope loop feature.